Advance Data From Vital and Health Statistics

 The Federal Interagency Council on Statistical Policy maintains the FEDSTATS database, which covers statistical data from over 70 agencies of the United States Government--everything from "Acute conditions" to "Weekly Earnings" can be found in this one-stop statistical shop.
 The additional links page provides access to other private and international organizations that maintain statistical data.

-Health Policy and Data (OECD)
+Health Policies and Data (OECD)

 Includes health-related statistics and other health policy information by country.
 Also includes country surveys/reviews/guides, manuals, sources and methods, news releases, newsletters/brochures, policy briefs, staff papers/presentations, indicators, working papers, and other OECD documents.